How to Survive Spring Break Crowds at Disney: Your Guide to the Busiest Season of the Year

 Final Survival Tips for Spring Break at Disney

-• Hydrate Constantly: The heat and walking add up fast.
-Bring reusable bottles or ask for free ice water at any quick service location.
+2. Hydrate constantly.
+Even in April, the sun and walking add up quickly.
+Bring reusable bottles or request complimentary ice water at quick service locations.

-• Expect Sold-Out Experiences: Dining reservations, Lightning Lane slots, and special events book up quickly during this time.
-Book everything as early as possible.
+3. Expect high demand.
+Dining reservations, Lightning Lane selections, and special events book quickly during this season.
+Secure what you can as early as possible.

-You are Going to have a magical time!
+And you are going to have a magical time.

 Planning a trip to Walt Disney World?
 You're in the right place!
 At Well Hello Magic, we have tons of helpful resources to make your Disney vacation as magical and stress-free as possible.
 Whether you're looking for advice on the best time to visit Disney, tips on finding the perfect character meal, or learning how to skip the lines with Lightning Lane, we've got you covered.